Blockchain Document Signing Platform: Offering Security to Confidential Documents

 Why Blockchain for Document Signing?

-Blockchain technology allows for a linking of a group of records, called blocks into a chain which is protected and encrypted against tampering.
+Blockchain technology allows for a linking of a group of records, called blocks into a chain that is protected and encrypted against tampering.

 Blockchain uses the concept of hash which is like a fingerprint for every block.